jonthebeef/cursordone/tasks/implement-metadata-system.md

 - [ ] Tagging system working

 ## Notes

 Metadata system should be extensible while maintaining backward compatibility.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis